Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Discussion

-\acknowledgments Supported by the Ministry of Science and Education of Croatia through the Center of Excellence for Advanced Materials and Sensing Devices (CEMS) funding, and by MSE grants Nos.~KK.01.1.1.01.0001 and 533-19-15-0022.
-Computational support was provided by the cluster Isabella of the Zagreb University Computing Centre.
-The support of Emir Imamagi\'c from Isabella to the technical work is gratefully acknowledged.
+{\em Acknowledgements}---Supported by the Ministry of Science, Education, and Youth of Croatia through Center of Excellence CEMS funding, and by the European structural and investment funds (ESIF), MSE Grant No. KK.01.1.1.01.0001.
+Computational support was provided by the Zagreb University Computing Centre.
+Programs are freely available from our repository \cite{puh-repository}.